fredericbonnet/helena/docs/src/helena-dialect/macros.spec.md

 macro ?name? argspec body
 ```

-The `macro` command defines a new command that will execute a script in
+The `macro` command creates a new command that will execute a script in
 the calling context.

 ### Specifications